-- Our CV1 SoC, which we announced in January 2018, is the first in a family of UHD computer vision processors based on our new CVflow architecture.
-The CV1 SoC supports computer vision processing for one stereo pair of 4K UHD sensors, or four stereo pairs of 1080p sensors running at 30 frames per second.
-This enables the CV1 SoC to detect obstacles at a range of 150 meters using the single 4K stereo pair for automotive applications, or at shorter distances in a 360 degree surround view format with the four 1080p stereo pairs.
-The CV1 SoC features an advanced image signal processor capable of HDR processing to deliver high quality images even in low light and high-contrast environments. - Our 10nm CV22 SoC, which we also announced in January 2018, is the second chip in our CVflow family and provides computer vision processing required for the next generation of intelligent home monitoring, automotive, drone, and wearable cameras.
-The CV22 SoC also encodes AVC and HEVC video at rates of up to 4Kp60, with multi-stream support.
-The CV22 SoC includes a quad-core 1.2 GHz ARM® Cortex® A53 CPU with NEONTM DSP extensions and floating point unit to provide power for features such as 360 degree de-warping and lens distortion correction, multi-exposure HDR and WDR processing, LED flicker mitigation, and multi-sensor support for multi-imager cameras. - Our S5L SoC, announced in April 2017, is designed for professional IP cameras and includes 4K HDR processing and multistreaming.
-The S5L SoC delivers 4Kp30 video at under 1.5 watts and bitrates as low as 512 Kbits per second.
-The S5L SoC features a quad-core ARM Cortex A53 CPU for advanced analytics, including object and person detection to reduce false alarms and maximize battery life in battery-powered designs.
-The S5L SoC's on-chip lens distortion correction engine supports wide angle lenses up to 180 degrees, while the dual independent video inputs facilitate seamless dual-lens designs. - Our 10nm CV2 SoC, which we announced in March 2018, is the third chip in our CVflow family and provides computer vision and stereovision processing required for the next generation of intelligent automotive, security, and drone cameras.
+- Our 10nm CV22 SoC, which we announced in January 2018, is the second chip in our CVflow family and provides computer vision processing required for intelligent home monitoring, automotive, drone, and wearable cameras.
+The CV22 SoC encodes H.264 Advanced Video Coding, or AVC, and H.265 high efficiency video coding, or HEVC, video at rates of up to 4Kp60, with multi-stream support.
+The CV22 SoC includes a quad-core 1.2 GHz ARM® Cortex® A53 CPU with NEONTM DSP extensions and floating point unit to provide power for features such as 360 degree de-warping and lens distortion correction, multi-exposure HDR and WDR processing, LED flicker mitigation, and multi-sensor support for multi-imager cameras. - Our 10nm CV2 SoC, which we announced in March 2018, is the third chip in our CVflow family and provides computer vision and stereovision processing required for the next generation of intelligent automotive, security, and drone cameras.
 The CV2 SoC encodes AVC and HEVC video at rates of up to 4Kp90, with multi-stream support.
 The CV2 SoC includes a quad-core 1.2 GHz ARM® Cortex® A53 CPU with NEONTM DSP extensions and floating point unit to provide power for features such as 360-degree de-warping and lens distortion correction, multi-exposure HDR and WDR processing, LED flicker mitigation, and multi-sensor support for multi-imager cameras.
-CV2's CVflow computer vision processing provides up to 20 times the CNN processing performance of CV1.
+CV2's CVflow computer vision processing provides up to 20 times the convolutional neural network, or CNN, processing performance of CV1. - Our 10nm CV25 SoC, which we announced in January 2019, is the latest chip in our CVflow family and provides computer vision processing required for the next generation of affordable and intelligent home monitoring, professional surveillance, and aftermarket automotive solutions, including smart dash-cameras, driver monitoring systems (DMS), and electronic mirrors.
+We believe that the CV25 SoC will enable cameras to perform advanced artificial intelligence (AI) features like facial recognition in real-time on the camera rather than in the cloud.
+The CV25 SoC encodes AVC and HEVC video at rates of up to 4Kp30, and uses SmartAVCTM and SmartHEVCTM intelligent rate control to achieve low bitrates and minimize cloud storage costs.
+The CV25 SoC also includes a quad-core 1 GHz ARM® Cortex®-A53 CPU with NEONTM DSP extensions and floating point unit. - Our S6Lm SoC, which we are announcing in April 2019, is designed for a wide range of professional IP and home monitoring cameras and includes 4K HDR processing and multi-streaming.
+The S6Lm SoC delivers 5Mp30 + 720p30 + 5Mp1 maximum encoding performance.
+The S6Lm SoC features a quad-core ARM Cortex A53 CPU for advanced analytics, including object and person detection to reduce false alarms and maximize battery life in battery-powered designs.
+The S6Lm uses our next-generation image signal processor to deliver high-quality imaging in low-light conditions, while its HDR processing extracts high image detail in high-contrast scenes.